TTyni/AllianceTool/README.md

 Page to show and manage users own villages easily.

+put the whole thing in docker container and in to the cloud

 Discord hooks?
--use tesseract for image text reading
+-use tesseract for image text reading and report incoming attacks automatically?

 encrypt troops and tags in database?